Are You Lonesome Tonight?: Legacy

 The success of "Are You Lonesome Tonight?" made the song one of Presley's live staples.
 He performed it live for the first time on March 25, 1961, at a Bloch Arena benefit in Honolulu for the USS Arizona Memorial, one of Presley's four live performances between his return from the Army and his shift in career focus to acting.

 Returning to music in 1968, Presley included the song on his playlist for the NBC special Elvis and performed it live the following year during his first Las Vegas engagement.
-A version of the song, recorded on August 26, 1969, and documenting Presley altering the words of the narration ("Do you gaze at your bald head and wish you had hair") and laughing through the rest of the bridge, was released in 1980 as part of the Elvis Aron Presley box set.
-In 1982 this "laughing version" was a radio hit in the United Kingdom and reached number 25 on the British Singles Chart.
+A version of the song, recorded on August 26, 1969, and documenting Presley altering the words of the narration after seeing a man in the audience slip and lose his toupe' ("Do you gaze at your bald head and wish you had hair") and laughing through the rest of the bridge, was released in 1980 as part of the Elvis Aron Presley box set.
+The soprano backing is by Cissy Houston.
+In 1982, this "laughing version" was a radio hit in the United Kingdom and reached number 25 on the British Singles Chart.

 A very emotional version of "Are You Lonesome Tonight?" was performed and filmed in 1972 at Hampton Roads.
-This show was filmed for the documentary Elvis On Tour, however the song was not included in that film but released with other outtakes in 1992 on the home video release Elvis- The Lost Performances.
+This show was filmed for the documentary Elvis On Tour; however, the song was not included in that film but was released with other outtakes in 1992 on the home video release Elvis – The Lost Performances.

-A version filmed at Elvis' last tour was included in the 1977 CBS special Elvis in Concert, broadcast after Elvis' death.
+A version filmed at Presley's last tour was included in the 1977 CBS special Elvis in Concert, broadcast after Presley's death.

 On March 27, 1992, the RIAA certified "Are You Lonesome Tonight?" double platinum.
 In 2008 (the 50th anniversary of Billboard's Hot 100), the song was number 81 on the magazine's "Hot 100 All-Time Top Songs" list.

+In September 2024, Herb Alpert included an instrumental version on his 50th released album, 50.